Adam Stanisław Krasiński: Early career

 In 1747 he matriculated from the Jagiellonian University.
 With support of Andrzej Stanisław Załuski he became canon of Płock and joined the chancellery of king Augustus III of Poland.
 In 1751 he was Płock's delegate to the Crown Tribunal.

 Next year, in 1752, with support of Jerzy August Mniszechhe became the Great Crown Secretary.
 In 1753 he became the canon of Gniezno.
 In 1757 he became the prelate scholasticus of Gniezno and received the Order of the White Eagle.
 In 1758 he was the president of the Crown Tribunal and became the bishop of Kamieniec (now Kamianets-Podilskyi).

 Opponent of Familia's reforms in 1763; supporter of the hetman's faction and House of Wettin.
 In 1764 his actions interrupted the sejmik in Grudziądz.
 Political opponent of Familia's King Stanisław August Poniatowski.
 Joined the Radom Confederation in 1767 and for a short time supported Gabriel Podoski and Nicholas Repnin's plans against Poniatowski.

 Bar Confederation and reformism

 From 1768 to 1772 one of the leaders of the Bar Confederation, considered by some to be the first Polish uprising.
 It was formed by Polish nobility who opposed Russian intervention into Polish internal politics; Krasiński also criticized the Holy See for its silence on the matter of arrest of several Polish nobles during that time, including two bishops (Kajetan Ignaty Sołtyk and Józef Andrzej Załuski, by the Russians.
 In the Bar Confederation he became their most important diplomat, responsible for many negotiations and their relations with foreign powers.
-In October 1768 he went to Paris where he was received by Louis XV of France who promised support for the confederates.
+In October 1768 he went to Paris where he was received by King Louis XV who promised support for the confederates.